sigstore/cosign/KMS.md

 This provider requires that the standard Vault environment variables (VAULT_ADDR, VAULT_TOKEN) are set correctly.
 This provider also requires that the `transit` secret engine is enabled

+> Note: If you are login in within a namespace in the `vault-action` then you have to set `VAULT_NAMESPACE` environment variable as well.
+Otherwise cosign is trying to use transit in the root namespace.

 ### Kubernetes Secret

 Cosign can use keys stored in Kubernetes Secrets to so sign and verify signatures.
 In